programTristan/FireDepartment_MachineLearning/README.md

-## Data Cleaning and Preparation
+## Data Preperation
 Data is accessed through a public repository on aws s3, uploaded by the government of San Fransisco.

-The drive is then mounted and tables 'Fire_Department_Call' and 'Fire_Incidents' are extracted.
+The s3 drive is mounted and tables 'Fire_Department_Call' and 'Fire_Incidents' are extracted.
 From here, both tables are joined by 'IncidentNumber' creating a single dataframe object.
 Features are then selected and assembled through the pipeline.

 [![](images/SF_LoadData.png)](https://github.com/programTristan/FireDepartment_MachineLearning/tree/main/code)

+## Data Modeling

-## Machine Learning Models
+4 Different Machine Learning models are constructed and evaluated

 - Decision Tree
 - Random Forest